wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

       A particular, intentionally-chosen style of organizing code.
 A design pattern intentionally excludes using certain features of a programming language to constrain developers into solutions that are well-suited to a particular problem-space.
 See `design pattern. <https://en.wikipedia.org/wiki/Design_pattern>`__ on Wikipedia for more info.

    DHCP
-      Dynamic Host Configuration Protocol, the protocol that allows a central device to assign unique IP addresses to all other devices.
+      Dynamic Host Configuration Protocol - the protocol that allows a central device to assign unique IP addresses to all other devices.

    encapsulation
       A software design pattern which uses a class to hide the implementation details of other classes.
 See `encapsulation <https://en.wikipedia.org/wiki/Encapsulation_(computer_programming)>`__ on Wikipedia for more info.